RyanOatmeal/RyanOatmeal/README.md

 I just use the modal text editor in a terminal.
 So the exact package I might be using at any time doesn't matter.

-I'm happy usuing either of the following:
+I'm happy using either of the following:
 - https://www.vim.org/
 - https://neovim.io/

+I'm also happy just typing vi wherever and hoping for the best!

 ### tmux